NadeemWard/pytorch_simple_policy_gradients/README.md

 # Pytorch simple policy gradients methods
-Implementation of simple policy gradient algorithms such as REINFORCE and one-step Actor-Critic methods with and without a baseline.
+Implementation of simple policy gradient algorithms such as REINFORCE with and without a baseline and the one-step Actor-Critic method.
 This repo supports both **continuous** and **discrete** environments in OpenAI gym.
 ## Requirements
     - Python 3.xx
     - Pytorch